eduardo-antunes/plainline/README.md

   separator = " │ ",
   formatter = function (component)
     return string.format(" %s ", component)
-  end
+  end,
+  winbar = nil -- no winbar by default
 }
 ```

 ## Screenshots

-The theme used is [onedark.nvim](https://github.com/navarasu/onedark.nvim) and the font is Inconsolata LGC.
-I would recommend using a theme that, like onedark, gives
+The theme used is [onedark.nvim](https://github.com/navarasu/onedark.nvim) and
+the font is Inconsolata LGC.
+I would recommend using a theme that, like onedark,
-proper contrast to the statusline in relation to the background, as this greatly improves readability.
+gives proper contrast to the statusline in relation to the background, as this
+greatly improves readability.

 ### Default Configuration